SoarGroup/SoarGroup.github.io/docs/soar_manual/03_SyntaxOfSoarPrograms.md

 In this production,`<orig-sti>`, is tested for whether it is linked to some LTI.
-It is also compared against `<result-sti>`(a working memory element retrieved from long-term mem- ory and known to be linked to an LTI) to see if the two elements point to the same long-term memory.
+It is also compared against `<result-sti>`(a working memory element retrieved from long-term memory and known to be linked to an LTI) to see if the two elements point to the same long-term memory.
 Note the the `@+` in this example is actually unnecessary, since the `{ @ <orig-sti> <result-sti> }` test will fail to match if either value tested is not linked to an LTI.